favtuts/golang-tutorial-beginners/postgresql-database/README.md

 }
 ```

-The `db` variable in this example is an instance of *sql.DB which represents the reference to our database instance
+The `db` variable in this example is an instance of [`*sql.DB`](https://pkg.go.dev/database/sql#DB) which represents the reference to our database instance

-Although pgx provides its own interface for interacting with PostgreSQL, we are utilizing the pgx adapter with the database/sql interface.
-This approach allows us to leverage the standard database/sql package’s features while still benefiting from some of the performance and advanced features of pgx.
+Although `pgx` provides its [own interface](https://github.com/jackc/pgx?tab=readme-ov-file#choosing-between-the-pgx-and-databasesql-interfaces) for interacting with PostgreSQL, we are utilizing the `pgx` adapter with the `database/sql` interface.
+This approach allows us to leverage the standard `database/sql` package’s features while still benefiting from some of the performance and advanced features of `pgx`.

 If you’re running the database on your local machine, you can set the `DATABASE_URL` environment variable to `postgresql://localhost:5432/bird_encyclopedia` before running the code.